IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

 Now add a function to infer coefficients for the CPU costing function from benchmarking data.
 In the case of `xorByteString` we assume that the time taken will be linear in the minimum of the sizes of the arguments (ie, the arguments of the new builtin).
+Think carefully about the structure of the model and issues such as whether the raw data might need to have outliers discarded or whether only some subset of the data should be used to arrive at an accurate worst-case model.

 ```
     xorByteStringModel <- {